Isiaru/DisasterMessage/README.md

 # Disaster Response Pipeline Project

+### Project:
+Disaster Response Pipeline Project is a project from the Udacity's Data Science Nanodegree.
+The goal is to create a machine learning pipeline used to categorize disaster events.
+Based on the categorization an appropriate message can be sent to an agency for relief.
+The model is trained on real data provided by [Figure Eight](https://www.figure-eight.com).

+Project consists in three parts:

+1. ETL Pipeline

+The Python script, data/process_data.py is a cleaning pipeline that:

+* Loads the messages and categories datasets
+* Merges the two datasets
+* Cleans the data
+* Stores it in a SQLite database

+2. ML Pipeline

+The Python script, train_classifier.py, is a machine learning pipeline that:

+* Loads data from the SQLite database
+* Splits the dataset into training and test sets
+* Builds a text processing and machine learning pipeline
+* Trains and tunes a model using GridSearchCV
+* Outputs results on the test set
+* Exports the final model as a pickle file

+3. Web Flask App

+Using this app a worker can input a message and visualize the result of the classification.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.